-PRIMARY SERVICE SOCIAL & MANUFACTURING CONSTRUCTION CREATIVE INDUSTRIES INDUSTRIES COMMUNITY & & INDUSTRIES PI SI SERVICES TECHNOLOGY INFRASTRUCTURE С S & C M & T C & I
+PRIMARY SOCIAL & CREATIVE MANUFACTURING SERVICE INDUSTRIES INDUSTRIES COMMUNITY INDUSTRIES & TECHNOLOGY SERVICES ы SI C S & C M & T

 FOOD AND NUTRITION

 NCEA LEVEL 3 FON 301 -------------- ---------

 Year 13 Food and Nutrition follows the Health and PE curriculum.
 Topics covered include a current Nutritional Issue, Inadequate cooking skills in Young New Zealanders, An Action Plan to address a nutritional issue and Multinational Food Companies.
 The External exams involve analysing and challenging food advertisements and conflicting nutritional information.
 This course is a great basis for many health related occupations or for study such as nutrition, health professions or education and will help to develop your critical analysis of food related issues in NZ Society.